 Plan your party menu with these mini salmon cake appetizers.
 They use cooked salmon instead of raw fish, meaning you can use leftover salmon for them.
 Although you can use canned salmon, these mini cakes taste best with fresh-cooked salmon.

-There are two methods listed in the recipe notes for quickly cooking salmon.
+Two methods are listed in the recipe notes for quickly cooking salmon.
 One is for baking in the oven, and the other is for simmering in water on the stovetop.
 You can use another method of your own if you prefer it–just be sure to use salmon that is not flavored with a sauce to prevent it from altering the taste of the salmon cakes.

 Where Did Salmon Cakes Originate?

-Salmon cakes (aka salmon patties) are thought to have originated from French Croquettes.
-Nowadays, people use the names interchangeably, and most countries have their own version of croquettes and salmon cakes, with the purpose being to use up leftover fish.
+Salmon cakes (also known as salmon patties) are believed to have originated from French Croquettes.
+Nowadays, people often use these names interchangeably, and most countries have their own versions of croquettes and salmon cakes, with the primary purpose being to utilize leftover fish.

 Types of Salmon to Use For Mini Salmon Cakes with Dill Dip